istio/istio.io/content/blog/2018/egress-https/index.md

 ### Bookinfo with details version 2

-Let's add a new version of the _details_ microservice, _v2_, that fetches the book details from [Google Books APIs](https://developers.google.com/books/docs/v1/getting_started).
+Let's add a new version of the _details_ microservice, _v2_, that fetches the book details from [Google Books APIs](https://developers.googleapis.com/books/docs/v1/getting_started).
+We set `DO_NOT_ENCRYPT` environment to false to perform HTTPS calls to the external service.

 {{< text bash >}}
-$ kubectl apply -f <(istioctl kube-inject -f @samples/bookinfo/platform/kube/bookinfo-details-v2.yaml@)
+$ kubectl apply -f @samples/bookinfo/platform/kube/bookinfo-details-v2.yaml@ --dry-run -o yaml | kubectl set env --local -f - 'DO_NOT_ENCRYPT=false' -o yaml | kubectl apply -f -
 {{< /text >}}

 The updated architecture of the application now looks as follows: